liyanone/wordpress-test/README.md

 ## Create an Elastic Beanstalk environment

+1. Use cloudformation/eb-wordpress.yml to create a single instance elasticbeanstalk environment for wordpress

-1. Configure a local EB CLI repository with the PHP platform.
+2. Configure a local EB CLI repository and create elasticbeanstalk with PHP platform using eb cli.

         ~/wordpress-test$ eb init
         Follow the command line instructions to finish configurations.

-2. Create an Elastic Beanstalk environment with PHP platform.

         ~/wordpress-beanstalk$ eb create
         Enter Environment Name